Dark skin: Americas

 Relatively dark skin remains among the Inuit and other Arctic populations.
 A combination of protein-heavy diets and summer snow reflection have been speculated as favouring the retention of pigmented skin.

 Earliest European colonial descriptions of North American populations include terms such as "brown", "tawny" or "olive", though some populations were also described as "light-skinned".
 Most North American indigenous populations rank similar to African and Oceanian populations in regards to the presence of the allele Ala111.

 Native South Americans and Mesoamericans are also typically considered dark-skinned.
 High ultraviolet radiation levels occur throughout the Andes region of Peru, Bolivia, Chile, and Argentina.

 Culture

 The preference or disfavour for darker skin has varied depending on geographical area and time.
-Today, darker skin is viewed as fashionable and as a sign of well-being in some societies.
-This resulted in the development of tanning industry in several countries.
-However, in some countries, dark skin is not seen as highly desirable or indicative of higher class, especially among women.